 Across the European Union, World Poetry Day is celebrated in various ways.
 This might involve poetry readings and performances, thematic exhibitions and workshops in schools and libraries, radio, television and online broadcasts of poetry recitals, and the publication of poetry collections.
 It provides a platform for young, emerging, and established poets to share their work in their native languages and dialects thus promoting local cultures and traditions.
 World Poetry Day is annually on the 21st of March.

-Facts about World Poetry Day
+Top 8 Facts for 2026 World Poetry Day in the EU

 In the News and Trending in the EU for World Poetry Day